cwbeltz/cwbeltz/README.md

 ### Hi there 👋

-My name is Chris Beltz.
-I am an environmental scientist, an ecologist, and an aspiring data geek.
+I am an environmental scientist, an sustainability professional, and a huge data geek.
 I started learning to program in R in 2015, and have some additional experience in UNIX/LINUX, bash/zsh, SQL, and Python (minimal but increasing!).

 - 🔭 I’m currently working on analyzing data to examine the effect of changing water and nitrogen availability on dry ecosystems.
 - 🌱 I’m learning more about SQL, Docker, and Python by the minute.